-While continuing to support existing emergency (temporary) shelters, the City is focused on long-term solutions to homelessness and placing more individuals in permanent housing.
-When complete, Housing Consortium of the East Bay's Vineyard 2.0 development will provide twenty-four units of permanent supportive rental housing for persons who were formerly homeless as well as over 9,000 square feet of space for essential services such as food, showers and laundry, winter shelter, and housing counseling.
+While continuing to support existing emergency (temporary) shelters, the City is focused on longterm solutions to homelessness and placing more individuals in permanent housing.
+When complete, Housing Consortium of the East Bay's Vineyard 2.0 development will provide twenty-

+Deleted: This report indicated that there were 264 homeless people living in Livermore, which was an 8.6 percent increase from the 2017 point-in-time count.
+Of the 264 homeless persons, 85 of them were unsheltered (32.2 percent) and 179 were sheltered (67.8).¶ four units of permanent supportive rental housing for persons who were formerly homeless as well as over 9,000 square feet of space for essential services such as food, showers and laundry, winter shelter, and housing counseling.